 The state prevailed in federal district court.
 The United States Court of Appeals for the Sixth Circuit reversed.
 It concluded that although federal law allows Ohio to remove voters who did not respond to the confirmation notice or vote in two elections, the state’s process uses the failure to vote as the basis for initiating removal, which is not authorized by federal law.

-At issue was whether federal law, 52 U.S.C. § 20507, permits Ohio's list-maintenance process, which uses a registered voter's voter inactivity as a reason to send a confirmation notice to that voter under the National Voter Registration Act of 1993 and the Help America Vote Act of 2002.
+At issue was whether federal law, 52 U.S.C. § 20507, permits Ohio's list-maintenance process.
+This uses a registered voter's inactivity to send a confirmation notice to that voter under the National Voter Registration Act of 1993 and the Help America Vote Act of 2002.
 If the mail is not returned, the voter is stricken from the rolls, a practice called voter caging.
 The Court ruled in a 5–4 decision that Ohio's law did not violate federal laws.